Wild card searches in Microsoft Access

 * matches any number of characters - including none.

-Just type these characters into the Find dialog as part of the expression you're searching for.
+Just type these characters as part of the expression you're searching for.

 Examples